Shopify/polaris/polaris.shopify.com/content/components/icon.md

   - fileName: icon-with-custom-svg-and-color.tsx
     title: With custom SVG and color
     description: When using changing color of an svg and it uses currentColor, the white color is applied.
 ---

-# Icon

-Icons are used to visually communicate core parts of the product and available actions.
-They can act as wayfinding tools to help merchants more easily understand where they are in the product, and common interaction patterns that are available.

----

 ## Accessibility